 - Pet the parrot on its head rather than on its back, as this is less likely to stimulate the HPG Axis.

-- Remove processed sugars and feed the parrot a naturally nutritious diet.
+- Remove processed sugars.
+Instead, feed the parrot a naturally nutritious diet.